deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 Challenge accepted :)
-Today, the [chatmail](https://chatmail.at) ecosystem of apps, servers and bots is living proof that email based end-to-end encrypted messaging is not only possible, but even rolling out big security changes throughout a federated system can work.
+Today, the [chatmail](https://chatmail.at) ecosystem of apps, servers and bots is living proof that email based end-to-end encrypted messaging is not only possible, but even rolling out big security enhancements throughout a federated system can work.
-But here is the fun twist with any irony not being lost on us:
+But there is a fun twist that *reinforces* Moxie's core "centralization means movement" argument:
 [chatmail Rust core](https://github.com/chatmail/core/blob/main/README.md)
-*beats* Signal in terms of being one centralized codebase that is used in all [chatmail clients](https://chatmail.at/clients) with a single database schema, whereas Signal's Android, iOS and Desktop versions each use different databases (making migration between platforms hard) and different languages to implement higher level data structures or even cryptographic properties like "Sealed Sender".
+*beats* Signal in terms of being one centralized codebase that is used in all [chatmail clients](https://chatmail.at/clients).
+All federation protocols and IETF standards are implemented in this one centralized library with a single database schema, whereas Signal's Android, iOS and Desktop versions each use different databases (making migration between platforms hard) and different languages to implement networking, higher level data structures or even some cryptographic properties like [Sealed Sender](https://delta.chat/en/help#sealedsender).

-In the cryptographic machine rooms, chatmail efforts co-evolve with the security-audited [rPGP Rust library](https://github.com/rpgp/rpgp) which implements state-of-the-art end-to-end encryption protocols and algorithms.
+In the cryptographic machine rooms, centralized chatmail core efforts co-evolve with the security-audited [rPGP Rust library](https://github.com/rpgp/rpgp) which implements state-of-the-art end-to-end encryption protocols and algorithms.
 Few know that Delta Chat uses the same Ed25519 Rust signing crate as Signal, that chatmail only uses a *minimal carefully selected subset* of OpenPGP, and that current-day OpenPGP collaboration between various players is pretty enjoyable.
+Chatmail clients are not implementing any aspect of OpenPGP, TLS or email protocols.
+The embedded chatmail Rust core and rPGP do all the heavy lifting, both backed by multiple [security audits](https://delta.chat/en/help#security-audits).

-To make a longer story short, we recently posted about [our commitments to Federation](https://chaos.social/@delta/114710708299242142):
+To make a longer story short, we recently posted about [our commitments to federation](https://chaos.social/@delta/114710708299242142):

 > We are basically doing what #signal and in particular Moxie refused to do, or declared impossible: federation.
 >